Business Development

 Ready to build your pipeline?
 Start with the VendBuddy Lead Finder — search your target ZIP codes, score each lead by vending fit, and get the decision-maker’s contact info in a few clicks.
 Then use the Pipeline CRM to track every lead from first contact to signed contract.

 Also helpful: our complete startup guide, real cost and profit numbers, and our scaling playbook for when you’re ready to grow past your first 5 locations.
+Also see: what to do when a property manager says no, 10 untapped non-apartment locations, how to take over a Coke or Canteen account, and how to respond to a rejection email.

 Beyond machines: micro markets, smart markets, and modern amenities